Dynamsoft/barcode-reader-javascript/README.md

 ##### General Issue one

-If you open the html as `file:///` or `http://`, the following error may appear in the browser console
+If you open the HTML file as `file:///` or `http://`, the following error may appear in the browser console

 > [Deprecation] getUserMedia() no longer works on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.